Jaswanthreddy000/DSA-Practice/README.md

 ## Did you learn anything new while doing this assignment?
 Please explain.
 - Added a order field to questions and also a order field to options of each question in which way they must be displayed for the user.(This will be very helpful in case of assessment to randomize questions and options).
-- Added a filter method in admin for questions to view by questiontype(text,dropdown,checkbox) and also a filter method for options to filter option by question
+- Added a filter method in admin for questions to view by questiontype(text,dropdown,checkbox) and also a filter method for options to filter option by question.
 - Also understood Django REST Framework (DRF) in detail and how to handle various scenarios.

 ## How much time did it take for you complete the project?
-- It took me around 20 hours to complete the project from designing databases, creating views, adding good UI pages and then creating and also adding the admin panel for superuser.
+- It took me around 20 hours to complete the project from designing database models, views, creating user-friendly UI pages and then creating and also adding the admin panel for superuser.

 ## If you had more time, what enhancements will you make?